delvedor/appversion/README.md

-# appversion
+# AppVersion
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

-**appversion** is intended as an extension of *npm version* and is a **cli tool** for keep track the *version*, *build*, *status* and *commit* of your javascript application.
+**AppVersion** is intended as an extension of *npm version* and is a **cli tool** for keep track the *version*, *build*, *status* and *commit* of your javascript application.
 The project is built following [semver](http://semver.org/) guidelines.

 Usually a project has different configuration/package-manager files, such as *package.json* and/or *bower.json*, and can be really tedious update the project number in every file.
-Here comes to help appversion, an easy to use command line tool who updates all the files for you.
+Here comes to help AppVersion, an easy to use command line tool who updates all the files for you.
-In addition appversion keeps track of the build date and number.
+In addition AppVersion keeps track of the build date and number.

 The tool creates a json file named ```appversion.json``` in the root of your project with the following structure:
 ```json